aurovrata/post-my-contact-form-7/README.txt

 = 'cf7_2_post_filter_cf7_taxonomy_select2' =

-This filter expects a boolean, by default it is `true` and enables [jquery select2 plugin](https://select2.github.io/) on select dropdown fields.
+This filter expects a boolean, by default it is `true` and enables [jQuery select2 plugin](https://select2.github.io/) on select dropdown fields.
 To disable it, do the following

 `